Child abuse inquiry calls for tougher laws and compensation scheme for victims

 The inquiry has not estimated how much it will cost to implement the recommendations.

-The Online Safety Bill had “already taken too long to be enacted” and “must be urgently progressed,” adding that until the “worldwide phenomenon” of trading and distributing indecent images of children on the internet is tackled by the industry, “children will continue to be harmed”, Prof Jay added.
+The Online Safety Bill has “already taken too long to be enacted” and “must be urgently progressed,” Prof Jay said, adding that until the “worldwide phenomenon” of trading and distributing indecent images of children on the internet is tackled by the industry, “children will continue to be harmed”.

-NSPCC chief executive Sir Peter Wanless said: “This must be a defining moment for child protection.
-We now need political leadership to turn this inquiry into lasting change.”
+NSPCC chief executive Sir Peter Wanless called on the next prime minister to make sure the report is a “defining moment” and there is “political leadership” to act on the inquiry’s recommendations.

+“It would be an utter tragedy if events in Westminster completely overshadowed the report and recommendations from IICSA.
+This was a chance to show the survivors and victims who broke the silence that we have heard them and that their legacy will be a national mission to prevent child sexual abuse.
+They deserve nothing less,” he said.

 There are 3.1 million victims of child sexual abuse in England and Wales, according to the 2019 Office for National Statistics crime survey, accounting for 7.5% of the population aged between 18 and 75.